boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 The specification of tcpOptions IPFIX IE (209) does not:

 - Describe how any observed TCP option in a Flow can be exported using IPFIX.
-Only TCP options having a kind <= 63 can be exported in a tcpOptions IE.
+Only TCP options having a Kind <= 63 can be exported in a tcpOptions IE.
-- Allow reporting the observed Experimental Identifiers (ExIDs) that are carried in shared TCP options (kind=253 or 254) {{!RFC6994}}.
+- Allow reporting the observed Experimental Identifiers (ExIDs) that are carried in shared TCP options (Kind=253 or 254) {{!RFC6994}}.
 - Optimize the encoding.

 {{sec-tcp}} addresses these issues.
 Also, tcpOptions IE is deprecated in favor of the new IEs defined in this document.